- How To Add American Holidays To Outlook 2016 For Mac Indent Margin Compose Email

-How To Add American Holidays To Outlook 2016 For Mac
+- How To Add American Holidays To Outlook 2016 For Macbook Pro

 Click File Options to open the Outlook Options dialog box.
 In the Outlook Options dialog box, click Calendar in the left bar, and then click the Add Holidays button in the Calendar options section.